StarPlayrX/bigmac/README.md

 ### Future Plans
 1. GUI for bigmac.

+### No Boot Screen?
+Try this
+1. Take an external hard drive or SSD and erase it completely (something that is at least 64GB, not a thumb drive)
+2. create a USB installer using createinstallmedia to another external disk (something that can store 16GB of data, do not recommend a thumb drive)
+3. put the bigmac patcher on a thumb drive.
+3. open this file /System/Library/Preferences/SystemConfiguration/com.apple.Boot.plist of the Install macOS Big Sur installer disk add `-v` and `-no_compat_check` before where it says `root-dmg=file:///BaseSystem/BaseSystem.dmg`
+4. remove all other drives that have an OS from your system
+5. leave the usb drives connected
+6. reboot
+7. run the preinstall track
+8. install to your disk external USB that is 64GB or more.
+10. after the install is complete, for Mac Pro 3,1 2008, disconnect that USB drive (Big Sur macOS 11.0.1 takes 3 stages to complete an install)
+11. boot the install media again as its only drive on the system
+12. after that starts booting, connect your Big Sur external USB again
+13. run the postinstall track
+14. select that disk and boot it up.
+If all is well, follow the how to clone your system at the bottom of this readme.

 ### Important Update, Avoid using spaces
 Please refrain from using spaces of volumes and folders of where bigmac is stored.
 It's not a bad idea to follow this rule in general.
 This notice will be removed after this issue is resolved.